Planning

 Vision 2050

-Port Olympia Vision 2050 is the result of an iterative, 14-month community engagement process.
+Port Olympia Vision 2050 is the result of a 14-month community engagement process, our most comprehensive public outreach effort to date.
 The plan presents a new opportunity to ensure Port focus and investments yield benefits and outcomes that align with community priorities.
 The Port is grateful to the thousands of residents, customers and visitors who contributed suggestions during this engagement process.

 The Port of Olympia’s Comprehensive Scheme of Harbor Improvements